Bailey Road, Dhaka: Foreign Service Academy

-Foreign Service Academy is a training institute of Ministry of Foreign Affairs to train the BCS Foreign Affairs cadres.
+The Foreign Service Academy is a training institute of the Ministry of Foreign Affairs to train the BCS Foreign Affairs cadres.
 Formerly known as the Foreign Affairs Training Institute, it was merged with Bangladesh Civil Service Administration Academy in 1987.
-The Academy was inaugurated on 1 January 1997, and temporarily housed at the State guest house 'Sugandha'.
+The academy was inaugurated on 1 January 1997, and temporarily housed at the State guest house 'Sugandha'.

 Residence of officials and ministers

-Many government officials, officers and ministers reside in Bailey Road.
+Many government officials, officers, and ministers reside on Bailey Road.
 The ancient homes called 'lal bari' are placed there, where the ministers live.